K024/llm-sharp/README.md

 Run `llm-sharp test` to verify libtorch is correctly loaded.
 If you start from scratch, use `llm-sharp download` to download required version of libtorch.
 This will default download to `~/.cache/llm-sharp`.
 You can also install a required version of PyTorch using pip or conda.
 The libtorch lookup order is: `env LIBTORCH_PATH > ~/.cache/llm-sharp > python site-packages > os fallback`

+Convert your models using scripts in [python-scripts](./python-scripts/).
+This will convert the original model and tokenizer to `model_config.json`, `tokenizer_config.json` and `*.safetensors`.
+Sentencepiece tokenizers should be converted to huggingface fast tokenizer format first.

 Modify `appsettings.json` in `App` project or add an environment aware config `appsettings.[Development|Production].json`with:
 ```json
 {